tob-asco/seeds/tags.md

 - :cool: users obtain a stage to present their ideas to concrete employers
 - :cool: users might learn about existing features
 - :abacus: only if the brands are likely to listen to their customers
-1. `music app: {main music streaming apps}`
+1. `music streamer: {Spotify, Apple Music, Soundcloud, YouTube Music, Deezer}`
+   - preference: 0
    - :abacus: music is lifestyle/emotional so the user experience carries some extra relevance
-2. `streaming provider: {main video streaming providers}`
+2. `video streamer: {Netflix, Amazon Prime, Disney Plus, HBO Max, Sky, YouTube TV}`
+   - preference: 0
    - :abacus: watching stuff is e.g. used to relax, so it is important to make the user feel good
    - :abacus: it is crucial to have a non-complicated UI, so suggestions may be extremely welcome
-3. `social media: {main social platforms}`
+3. `social media: {Instagram, Facebook, Snapchat, Reddit, TikTok, LinkedIn, X}`
+   - preference: 0
    - :abacus: the reputation of being mentally harmful forces them to listen to suggestions
-4. `online meeting: {main meeting providers}`
+4. `online meeting: {Zoom, Microsoft Teams, Discord, Slack, Skype}`
+   - preference: 0
    - :abacus: still in its early stages where ideas are scarce and therefore welcome
-5. `operating systems: {Win, Linux, OsX, Android, iOs, and smaller mobile Os}`
+5. `operating systems: {Windows, Linux, OsX, Android, iOs, Google Phone}`
+   - preference: 0
    - :abacus: for community developed examples :abacus: is obvious
    - :abacus: for closed source, user experience becomes more and more important
    - :abacus: the trend of security-enhancement shows that developers strongly adapt to customer wishes
 6. `games`
    - :abacus: gamers are in particular game-testers and developers should care for their bug reports or suggestions
+7. `dating apps: {Tinder, Bumble, Grindr, OKCupid, Lovoo}`
+   - preference: 0
+   - :cool: dating is cool, right?
+   - :abacus: big market of dating apps, so they have to listen to their customers

 ## `TRA - Transportation`